I offer a broad range of workshops and courses.

 If you’d like me to teach a workshop in your community or offer a talk on your campus, please contact me.

-I collaborated with history professor Dina Al-Sowayel, PhD to design and teach a class, Art as Activism, through which students researched and interviewed artists who are based around the globe and who are tacking social justice issues through their work.
-Classroom activity also included a classroom visit by Pakistani film directors Meenu Gaur and Mazhar Zaidi.
+Mitchell Center for the Arts, University of Houston: I collaborated with history professor Dina Al-Sowayel, PhD to design and co-teach an undergraduate class, Art as Activism, through which students researched and interviewed artists who are based around the globe and are tackling social justice issues through their work.
+Classroom activity also included in-person and classroom visits by local and international artists; Fall 2014, Houston, Texas.

 Sehba built student confidence by having us share our work in a safe, constructive environment.
 The course was structured in a way that encouraged technical and editing improvements.
 I left the course with work I can publish.